attack-monkey/Lean-Functional-Typescript/README.md

 This `Io` can now be passed around as a value until such time as it is required to run.

-When it is needed the `Io` can be called as the result injected into a piece of pure code.
+When it is needed the `Io` can be called and the impure code is run.

 What benefit does this provide?